Amishak29/Amishak29/README.md

 ### Hi there 👋 I am Amisha

-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently working on frontend
-- 👯 I’m looking to collaborate on Various Websites
+- 👯 I’m looking to collaborate on Various projects
 - 📫 You can reach me on Linkdin - Amisha Arunjay Kumar
 - ⚡ Fun fact: EUNOIA